andschneider/mdp/README.md

 mdp -file README.md
 ```

 - To skip the autopreview use the `-skip` flag.
+This also doesn't remove the generated .html file if you'd like to save or view it later.

 - Use `-help` flag to display the full usage information.